VavraSergio/VavraSergio/README.md

 I'm Sergio, a software developer and student from Arlington.
-Here's a bit about me:
+Here's a bit about me: \n

 🎓 I'm a junior at James Madison University studying computer science and robotics 🎮 I'm a gamer and game developer